Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

 🎯 Conclusion

-With mitmproxy (CLI or Web UI), you gain complete visibility into real-device HTTPS traffic—no Xcode entanglements required.
-Whether you’re auditing Medscape’s container beacons, verifying ID5 SDK loads, or debugging custom RPLE endpoints, this guide equips you to:
+With mitmproxy (CLI or Web UI), you gain complete visibility into real‑device HTTPS traffic—no Xcode entanglements required.
+This guide equipped you to:

 - Intercept, modify, and log requests on the fly